ldaume/bitcoin-currency-exchange/README.md

 # Usage
 ## Build Docker image
 ### sbt
 One can build a docker image with [sbt](https://www.scala-sbt.org/).

+1. Add a application secret `sbt playUpdateSecret`
-Just type `sbt docker:publishLocal`.
+2. Just type `sbt docker:publishLocal`

 ### Drone CI
 One can use the CLI of [Drone CI](https://drone.io/) by typing `drone exec --trusted`